bulgantamiri/fibostackclient/doc/source/contributor/humaninterfaceguide.rst

 focus on the intent of the command, requiring only the necessary components and either removing superfluous elements or making them accessible through optional arguments.
-An example of this principle occurs in OpenStack's use of tables: only the most often used columns are shown by default.
+An example of this principle occurs in fibostack's use of tables: only the most often used columns are shown by default.
 Further data may be accessed through the output control options, allowing users to specify the types of data that they find useful in their day-to-day work.